“All I kept hearing from him was, ‘I can’t breathe, I can’t breathe.'”

 “The officers are then seen forcefully slamming the 5′-6″, 130 pound woman face-first to the hard ground, followed by a giving her a gratuitous knee to the back of her head, exacerbating her facial trauma.
 She can be heard screaming in pain as she is being pressed into the road by two male assailants.
 Officer Ormerod continued to press her face into the ground with his arm.”

 At the time of writing more and more cases are coming to light reinforcing how out of control US police are becoming.
-The above shows a still from a video which emerged revealing an execution-style killing of yet another African-American.
+The above shows a still from a video which emerged revealing an execution-style killing.
 The victim was 50 year-old Walter Scott who was shot eight times as he ran away from police officer Michael Slager who has since been charged with his murder.
 Originally Slager lied that his gun went off in a struggle over his taser. (photo still from video)

 Similarly, a cancer in the form of a cluster of minority psychopaths weakening the integrity of a village, town, city, country and finally the biosphere itself, must be addressed.
 If not, the parasite will kill the host.
 This is the danger we are facing.